twitter YouTube LinkedIn

 Photo: Dalia James, weaver, by Joan Fernandez Blasco

-This interdisciplinary partnership brings together academics from GCU London, led by Natascha Radclyffe-Thomas, with experienced research and participation practitioners from Crafts Council, the UK’s national charity for craft.
+This interdisciplinary partnership brought together academics from GCU London, led by Natascha Radclyffe-Thomas, with experienced research and participation practitioners from Crafts Council, the UK’s national charity for craft.

-The team will place social justice as central to measures of cultural value.
-They will explore, develop and test measures of the cultural value and wellbeing attached to craft by racially minoritized communities who are excluded from the cultural space of craft.
+The team explored, developed and tested measures of the cultural value attached to craft by racially minoritised communities who are excluded from the cultural space of craft.

-Holding two place-based craft-making events, they will identify and recognise the value of the knowledge, experience and cultural heritage of makers of colour in professional, community or other crafts spaces.
-The project will investigate the impacts of race, racism, immigration and migration on cultural production, making and value.
+Two place-based craft-making events took place to help identify and recognise the value of the knowledge, experience and cultural heritage of makers of colour in professional, community or other crafts spaces.
+The project investigated the impacts of race, racism, immigration and migration on cultural production, making and value.

 Project learning and findings